As more and more people embrace hiking, Scotland continues to receive an influx of tourists looking to hike its beautiful mountain walks.

 It’s perfect for novice hikers and also accommodates persons on wheelchairs.
 Additionally, it has a couple of benches a few kilometres into the hike.

 This is a common question we get from hikers looking to give the Scottish Highlands a try.
-If you are confused about what to carry, here is a quick list of what you should have:
+If you are confused about what to carry, here is a quick list of what you should have.

 Although it might be tempting to go in shorts (after all, the weather is warm and favourable), you should bear in mind that Scotland highlands have pests, including ticks.
 You can minimise the risk of tick bites by wearing gaiters and long outdoor walking trousers.

+Well, if you will not be battling through trails with overgrown plants, you shouldn’t worry too much about how long your sleeves should be.
+But on the flip side, the weather will determine which you choose.
 Most of the walks in Scotland are rough.
 They are full of rocks and loose stones.
 For this reason, you should protect your ankles with ankle boots.
 Note that leather boots offer more protection than fabric lined boots.

 Make sure you have several light layers.
 Several light layers provide flexibility in comparison to heavy layers.
 Ensure the layers you pick are not made from cotton as they will get you wet and cold fast.
 Synthetic and woollen layers are preferred.